jgonzalezd/time-logger/README.md

 # time-logger

-A tool to log your working time on each project
+A tool for logging your time on each project

 ![Inital Screen](https://ibin.co/3NcZ8adl0pDj.png)